AhmadVakil/AppAssetStudio/README.md

 Furthermore, it is also time-consuming if you want to find and edit a configuration file in your mobile application repository.
 Assume that you don't know where your configuration file is located inside the mobile application repository.
-Using this tool, the system will provide you all the available configuration files in a nice looking graphical user interface.
+Using this tool, the system will find and provide you all the available configuration files in a nice looking graphical user interface.
 You can easily open, edit, and save your configuration files very quick and easy.

 Finally, you can use this tool to create directory structure for your mobile application and at the same time